FreeCAD/FreeCAD-documentation/wiki/Python_Development_Environment.md

 >>>
 ```

-Some points about the use of the FreeCAD global variables:
+Some points about the use of the FreeCAD global variables   *

 -   Python treats these variables identically to any other Python variable
 -   these variables may hold any Python data type - anything a regular Python variable would hold